romansalin/testrail-reporting/README.md

 # testrail-reporting
-Web App that lets you build a custom reports for TestRail
+Web App that lets you build custom reports for TestRail